Inverkeithing

-A town of ancient origin, Inverkeithing became an important centre of trade and pilgrimage during the Middle Ages.
-Inverkeithing was granted Royal burgh status by 1161 and was the meeting place of the Parliament of Scotland in 1354 and the Convention of Royal Burghs from 1487 to 1552.
-The town witnessed the Battle of Inverkeithing in 1651, a conflict in the Wars of the Three Kingdoms.
-Following the Industrial Revolution, Inverkeithing developed industries including distilling, ship breaking and quarrying.
+Inverkeithing became an important centre of trade during the Middle Ages and was granted Royal burgh status by 1159.
+It was the meeting place of the Parliament of Scotland in 1354 and the Convention of Royal Burghs from 1487 to 1552.
+The Battle of Inverkeithing in 1651 was a pivotal engagement in the Wars of the Three Kingdoms.
+Following the Industrial Revolution, Inverkeithing developed industries including quarrying, ship breaking and paper milling.

-Inverkeithing town centre is a conservation area following a medieval town plan, home to 41 listed historic buildings including the best-preserved medieval friary in Scotland and one of the oldest and finest examples of a medieval Mercat Cross.
+Inverkeithing town centre is a conservation area that follows a medieval town plan, with the best-preserved medieval friary in Scotland and one of the finest examples of a mercat cross.
 The town's annual highland games and Lammas fair are among the oldest in Scotland.
 Inverkeithing lies on the Fife Coastal Path, one of Scotland's Great Trails, and the Fife Pilgrim Way.

-Inverkeithing railway station is a main stop for trains running over the nearby Forth Rail Bridge, and the town is home to the Ferrytoll Park & Ride.
-Around half of Inverkeithing's workers commute to Edinburgh city centre or Dunfermline (2024).
-The town has a population of 4,820 (2020) and the civil parish has a population of 8,878 (2022).
+Inverkeithing railway station is a main stop for trains running over the nearby Forth Bridge, and the town is home to the Ferrytoll Park & Ride.
+A significant share of Inverkeithing's workers commute to Edinburgh city centre or Dunfermline for work.
+The town has a population of 5,260 (2022) and the civil parish has a population of 8,878 (2022).

 Toponymy

 The name is of Scottish Gaelic origin, Inbhir Céitein.
 Inbhir is a common element in place names with Celtic roots and means "confluence, inflow" (see Aber and Inver), thus "mouth of the Keithing/Céitein".
-The Keithing is the name of a small river or burn that runs through the southern part of the town.
-Simon Taylor notes that the name Keithing probably contains the Pictish (Brythonic) *coet, "wood", so the Keithing burn would have meant "stream that runs through or past or issues from woodland".
+The Keithing burn is the name of a small river that runs through the southern part of the town.
+Simon Taylor notes that the name Keithing probably contains the Pictish (Brythonic) *coet, "wood", so "Keithing burn" would therefore mean "stream that runs through or past or issues from woodland".
 William Watson in 1910 hypothesised an etymological link between the hydronym Keithing and the Welsh cethin, "dusky" (cf. Bryncethin).